This picture is taken from the top of the cellar at LCHB - (Copyright Izak Litwar)

 LCHB 1960 92p

 Tasted in April 2016.
-It's a pretty wine, still going fine, with an apparent connection to flavors of the soil found in other vintages.
+It's a lovely wine, still going strong, with an apparent connection to the flavors of the soil found in other vintages.
 Tasteful delicacy.

 LCHB 1953 96p

 I tasted it in March 2019.
-It was a great experience to enjoy this wine filled with elegance and finesse, vibrancy, deliciously fragrant, and tasty.
-It is a sixty-six-year-old wine with no sign of fading away!
+It was a great experience to enjoy this wine, which was filled with elegance, finesse, vibrancy, delicious fragrance, and a delightful taste.
+It was a sixty-six-year-old wine with no sign of fading away!

 LCHB 1943 95p

 I tasted this wine in April 2023.
-It was a great experience and pleasure to enjoy this wine from the Second World War.
-It is delicate with elegance and finesse, vibrant, deliciously fragrant, and tasty.
+It was a great experience and a pleasure to enjoy this wine from the Second World War.
+It is delicate yet elegant and refined, vibrant, deliciously fragrant, and exceptionally tasty.
 This is an almost 80-year-old wine with no sign of fading away!